godotengine/godot-docs/classes/class_styleboxflat.rst

 This stylebox can be used to achieve all kinds of looks without the need of a texture.
 Those properties are customizable:

 - Color

 - Border width (individual width for each border)

 - Rounded corners (individual radius for each corner)

 - Shadow

- About corner radius:

 Setting corner radius to high values is allowed.
 As soon as corners would overlap the stylebox will switch to a relative system.
 Example:

 ::